emilypx/appfair.github.io/index.md

 There are no restrictions on the kinds of apps that you can build and distribute on the App Fair.
 The App Fair is open to al apps: Student Projects, Vanity App, Demos, Experiments, Tests, and Re-mixes of other App Fair apps.
 As a completely automated system, there is no human review, so the only requirement to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.

+### Can I distribute my app using other distribution channels?

+You have complete control over how you distribute your App Fair apps.
+Your app's binary package can be hosted as a direct download on your web site, which side-steps the need for users to install the the **App Fair.app** catalog browser application in order to use your app.
+Note, however, that since the app is not "notarized", any direct download will require the user to perform some manual steps in order to launch the app: on macOS, they must right-click (or command-click) on the `.app` file and select "Open…" and accept a warning dialog.
+The user must do this **twice** in order to run the app when it has been downloaded directly from a web site.

+You are also free to release your App Fair apps through any other distribution network or store-front of your choosing, subject to the rules and restrictions of those channels.

 ### How can I monetize my app?